Quick answer

 What is Pre-Owned Asset Tax (POAT)?

 Pre-Owned Asset Tax (POAT) is a tax charge introduced in the UK as an anti-avoidance measure.
-It targets individuals who continue to benefit from assets they have given away or disposed of, ensuring that such transactions do not escape income tax.
+It targets individuals who continue to benefit from assets they have given away or disposed of, ensuring that such transactions do not reduce income tax obligations.

 Definition and Overview